grkvlt/iterator/README.md

   - Printing and export to PNG
   - Multi-threaded rendering
 - IFS details view
-  - Transform matrix and reflection co-ordinates
+  - Transform matrix and reflection coordinates
   - HTML rendering and printing
 - Save and load as XML
 - Animated changes to IFS